Imhappygoose/git_summary/README.md

 5. '''
 git push
 '''
 Used to push local repository to online one on github.
-Be sure to add ''' origin master ''' when making first push.
+Be sure to add ''' -u origin master ''' when making first push.
 Master branch can be changed for Main
+6. '''
+git remote add origin (URL)
+'''
+Used to make a link between local and online repositories 7 ''' git remote -v
+'''
+Used to check if link has been completed